On the Pontryagin Maximum Principle under differential constraints of higher order: Two lemmas for the approximation technique

 \section{Two lemmas for the approximation technique}

 According to Theorem \ref{POMPONE}, {\it if there is a pair $(\t_o, \o_o) \in (0, T) \times K$ for which there exists an associated {\it good} needle variation for the $\cK$-controlled curve $\g_o = \g^{(U_o)}$ and such that the strict inequality $ \cP^{(\s_o, u_o, \t_o)} (u_o(\t_o)) < \cP^{(\s_o, u_o, \t_o)}(\o_o) $ occurs, then $U_o$ cannot be an optimal control, i.e. there must exist an alternative $\cK$-controlled curve $\g \neq \g_o$ with a strictly smaller terminal cost}.
-The proof in \cite{CGS} of this is constructive and provides an explicitly construction of curves with smaller costs.
+The proof in \cite{CGS} of this is constructive and provides an explicit construction of curves with smaller costs.
 In the next two lemmas, we present such a construction and we make explicit its dependence on the data of the Mayer problem and on the considered good needle variation.
 The first lemma holds for any generalised Mayer problem, with no particular assumptions on the controlled Lagrangian $L$.
+It consists of two claims: The first says that, for all sufficiently small widths $\ve$, the jets of the controlled curves in the homotopies of a fixed good needle variations are in a prescribed neighbourhood of the jets of the undeformed curve; The second (and more important) claim gives an estimate for the terminal costs of the deformed curves of the needle variation, which depends on the value of the Pontryagin function at the parameter $\o_o$ of the needle variation.

 The second lemma holds only when the controlled Lagrangian and the good needle variations have very special forms and shows that certain constants, appearing in the statement of the first lemma, actually depend on much fewer data.
-Both lemmas apply to the minimising cost problems, on which we focus in this paper, and play a crucial role in the proof of our main result.
+Both lemmas apply to the cost minimising problems, on which we focus in this paper, and play a crucial role in the proof of our main result.
 For the first lemma, we need to start introducing some useful notation.
 Given a $ \cK$-controlled curve $ \g_o \= \g^{( U_o)}$, $U_o = (u_o(t), \s_o) \in \cK$, and a relatively compact neighbourhood $\cN \subset J^{2k-1}(\cQ|\bR)$ of the $(2k-1)$-jets of $\g_o$, for any $r \in \bN$ we denote \beq

 \eeq Further, given a continuous two-parameters family of initial conditions $\Sigma = \Sigma(\ve, s) \in\cA_{\text{\it init}} $, $(\ve, s) \in [0, \ve_o] \times [0, 1]$, we denote by $ \operatorname{diam}(\Sigma)$ the diameter of the set of all such initial conditions.
 We finally recall that $\gh $ denotes a fixed constant, smaller than $ \frac{1}{2}$, which appears in the definition of the smoothed needle modifications.